cenima-ibama/imagery/README.rst

     pip install git+https://github.com/ibamacsr/imagery.git

-Add imagery and some dependencies to your INSTALLED_APPS:
+Add imagery and some dependencies to your `INSTALLED_APPS`:

 ::